ibm-cloud-docs/satellite/storage-local-block.md

 1. Before you can create a storage configuration, follow the steps to set up a [{{site.data.keyword.satelliteshort}} location](/docs/satellite?topic=satellite-locations).
 2. If you do not have any clusters in your location, [create a {{site.data.keyword.openshiftlong_notm}} cluster](/docs/openshift?topic=openshift-satellite-clusters) or [attach existing {{site.data.keyword.openshiftlong_notm}} clusters to your location](/docs/satellite?topic=satellite-cluster-config#existing-openshift-clusters).
 Ensure that the worker nodes in your cluster that you want to use in your storage configuration have at least one available local disk in addition to the disks required by {{site.data.keyword.satelliteshort}}.
 The extra disks must be unformatted.
 3. [Get the device details of your worker nodes](#sat-storage-block-local-devices).
 4. [Label the worker nodes](#sat-storage-block-local-labels) that have an available disk and that you want to use in your configuration.
-The local storage drivers are installed only on the labelled worker nodes.
+The local storage drivers are installed only on the labeled worker nodes.

 <br />